LACE: Lattice Attention for Cross-thread Exploration: Implementation Details

 \subsection{Model Training}

 We implement LACE in Qwen3 models with 1.7B and 4B parameters.
 The 1.7B model is initialized from Qwen3-1.7B with disabled thinking for efficient training, while the 4B model is initialized from Qwen3-4B-Instruct-2507.
-Both models undergo continued pretraining, SFT, and RL training as described in \cref{sec:training}.
+Both models undergo SFT and RL training as described in \cref{sec:training}.
+During the initial SFT steps, we freeze the backbone and update only the lattice attention parameters before unfreezing the full model for the remaining SFT steps.
 They are trained on the DAPO dataset processed through the data curation pipeline outlined in \cref{sec:data}.
-For continued pretraining and SFT, the learning rate is set to $1 \times 10^{-5}$ with a cosine scheduler.
+For SFT, the learning rate is set to $1 \times 10^{-5}$ with a cosine scheduler.
 For RL training, the learning rate is reduced to $1 \times 10^{-6}$.
 We utilize the AdamW optimizer with a weight decay of 0.01 and betas of (0.9, 0.95).
 The 1.7B model is evaluated after 200 RL steps for AIME 24 and AIME 25, while the 4B model is evaluated after 320 RL steps.
 For LiveBench, due to the larger domain gap compared to AIME, we use a later checkpoint for the 1.7B model at 350 RL steps, while the 4B model remains at 320 RL steps.